Revised, July 9, 2017

 7) Racist, misogynist and otherwise bigoted rants.

 12. On occasion my annoyance may cause my reply to seem excessively severe.
 In such cases, please point this out, and I may well apologize.
 I may not, too.
-If a comment is especially ignorant or dumb, I have been known to bluntly describe it as such.
+If a comment is especially ignorant or dumb, I have been known to bluntly describe it as such, and diagnosis the commenter as the kind of individual inclined to so express himself or herself.
 I will continue to do so.
 This is part of my effort to elevate the discussion through negative reinforcement.
-This is not a site where you can just dash off a barely considered shot and get away with it.
+This is not a site where you can just dash off a barely considered statement and get away with it.

 13. DO NOT accuse me of an ad hominem attack if I judge your intellectual prowess or ethical proclivities based on the quality your post, and state that judgment.
 That’s not what an ad hominem attack is, and I’m sick of explaining it.